yaydede/Yigit_Aydede/index.md

 I am realy hoping that the book will be available before December 2020.
 If you need sections from my book, please let me know.
 It will be online and free.
 I will accept donations for pdf and downloadable versions.

-I made one section, I belive the most important section, a blog post.
-You may check it if you want to see the difference of the book from other "100-page ML" books.
+I made one (unedited) section available as a blog post here and below, [A Formal Look: Prediction, Estimation, Variance-Bias Tradeoff, and Overfitting](https://raw.githack.com/yaydede/Blog_posts/main/Lecture3aa.html).
+I belive it is the most important section and, if you want to see the difference of the book from other "100-page ML" books, you may want to check it.

 ![](https://raw.githack.com/yaydede/MLBook/main/coverpage2.png)